 2020 has been very polarizing in terms of critical and fan reception for mainstream albums that have released.
 Many think the releases this year have been very underwhelming while others think it was another great year for hip-hop.
-While the mainstream continues to go back and forth, the underground has provided more than enough amazing content this year and continues to flood the market and the streets with multiple projects releasing each week.
+As the mainstream continues to go back and forth, the underground has provided more than enough amazing content this year and continues to flood the streets with multiple projects releasing each week.

-The constant output is both a blessing and a curse as we receive more content to keep us occupied but more albums set to drop each week it is hard to focus on a group of releases and that’s what the purpose of this list is.
+The constant output is both a blessing and a curse as we receive more content to keep us occupied but with more albums set to drop each week, it is hard to focus on a group of releases.

 Amongst the camaraderie, here are fifteen hip-hop releases of 2020 that may have flown past your radar.